geekmister/geekmister/README.md

 3. Make a software remove mosaic and chartlet, for [FunImage](https://github.com/geekmister/FunImage)
 4. Make an website for AI navigation.
 5. I think write client that vscode extension for all database.
 This is crazzy idea for currently me.
+6. Now, i not found translation extension for vscode!
+Yeah, i can try to do it.

 # Use resources 👍 👍 👍